 Member, Litigation Department of the Year–Intellectual Property, The American Lawyer (2019)

-Chair, IP Practices Division, Intellectual Property Law Section, American Bar Association
+Chair, Business and Trade Division, Intellectual Property Law Section, American Bar Association

 Vice-chair, Membership and Merit Systems Protection Board (MSPB) Committees, Federal Circuit Bar Association